MicrosoftDocs/memdocs/memdocs/intune/configuration/macos-device-features-settings.md

 ### Settings apply to: User approved device enrollment, and Automated device enrollment

 - **Associated domains**: **Add** an association between your domain and an app.
-This feature shares sign-on credentials between a Contoso app and a Contoso website.
+This feature shares sign on credentials between a Contoso app and a Contoso website.
 Also enter:

   - **App ID**: Enter the app identifier of the app to associate with a website.
 The app identifier includes the team ID and a bundle ID: `TeamID.BundleID`.